aaronkjin/modify/README.md

 ### Instructions

 1. Click the link above.
-2. Sign up or log in.
-    1. Credential authentication is required before being able to use the application.
-    2. To sign up:
-        1. By attempting to play any song _or_ clicking the "Account" icon at the top right, you can sign up through your email or Github account.
-        2. You should receive an email with a confirmation link when doing so.
-    3. To log in:
-        1. Similarly, you can log in with your email or Github account by attempting to play any song _or_ clicking the "Account" icon at the top right.
+2. Sign up or log in by attempting to play any song _or_ clicking "Account" at the top right.
 3. Upon logging in, browse around the site.
     1. You'll soon realize that most of the functional features of the site requires you to be on the Modify Premium plan.
-    2. Fear not, this "premium" plan is actually free!
+4. Fear not, this "premium" plan is actually free!
-    3. I simply wanted to integrate Stripe to mimic the feeling there being premium features in order to replicate how a SaaS business might operate.
+    1. The premium subscription is there for my development practice with Stripe and as a means to mimic a SaaS business.
-4. To subscribe to Modify Premium, attempt to play any song _or_ click on the "Account" icon at the top right.
+5. To subscribe to Modify Premium...
+    1. Once again, attempt to play any song _or_ click on the "Account" icon at the top right.
-    1. There, click the "Subscribe" button to be navigated to the Subscriptions page built with Stripe.
+    2. Click the "Subscribe" button to be navigated to the Subscriptions page built with Stripe.
-5. On the Subscriptions page, once again, don't worry!
+6. On the Subscriptions page, once again, you don't need to spend any money.
     1. Feel free to enter fake information for the subscription.
     2. Don't worry, all data, even fake data, is encrypted and secured through Supabase.
     3. Example: